A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Uncertainty quantification

-To this end, we will start with a rough estimate based on a Gaussian assumption.
-This will then be calibrated (see Sect.~\ref{subsec:uq_cqr}).
-More precisely, we start with the following quantiles $\convmapEstimateLow$ and $\convmapEstimateHigh$ from a Gaussian distribution of mean $\convmapEstimate$ and variance $\varmapEstimate$, which are provided by Algorithm~\ref{algo:pnpmass}:
+To this end, we started with a rough estimate based on a Gaussian assumption.
+This was then calibrated (see Sect.~\ref{subsec:uq_cqr}).
+More precisely, we started with the following quantiles $\convmapEstimateLow$ and $\convmapEstimateHigh$ from a Gaussian distribution of mean $\convmapEstimate$ and variance $\varmapEstimate$, which are provided by Algorithm~\ref{algo:pnpmass}: